seosgithub/flok/docs/driver_interface.md

 1. You must add this driver to your driver's `config.yml` file in the `ifaces`.
 In this case, you would add  `printer` to the `ifaces` array.
 2. You must ensure that when the application makes a call to any functions declared in the interface, they are handled appropriately.
 For full javascripts systems (like HTML5), this is accomplished by simply defining the needed functions.
 For other platforms that use native code, the functions are usually implemented by exporting a native function into the javascript space.

+Here is an example of an iOS implementation of the print driver, specifically the `if_print` function.
 ```swift
 let if_print: @objc_block String -> Int = { str in
     var mutableString = NSMutableString(string: str) as CFMutableStringRef